 I have now slowly started converting all my long row crops to ¾ inch pipe.
 Those pipes hold more water so the water seems to get to the end of the pipe a little better.
 So for a garden like mine, if I were to do it all over again I would use all ¾ inch pipes.
-If you are dealing with shorter beds, like 4 x 8 foot beds the ½ inch pipe will be fine.
+If you are dealing with shorter beds, like 4 x 8-foot beds the ½ inch pipe will be fine.

-For row crops I drill a 1/16 inch hole in the pipe every 6 inches.
+For row crops, I drill a 1/16 inch hole in the pipe every 6 inches.
 The water from each hole soaks out about 3 inches from the center so each hole’s water meets in the middle.

 For larger crops, I drill maybe 1 or 2 slightly larger holes maybe 1/8 inch right where the base of the plant is.
 Then when I put in my plants I form a small basin of soil around the plant to help keep the water right around the base.
-Then I simply lay out my watering system BEFORE I plant each year, then I know where to put the plants so they will have a water hole close buy.
+Then I simply lay out my watering system BEFORE I plant each year, then I know where to put the plants so they will have a water hole close by.

 Getting Water to your System.

-You can also be more complicated and add a main line that connects up to each bed and has a valve that you can turn on at each bed.
-The main line would be under more pressure so you may want to glue those pipes.
+You can also be more complicated and add a mainline that connects up to each bed and has a valve that you can turn on at each bed.
+The mainline would be under more pressure so you may want to glue those pipes.
 Or you could even be really fancy and add a filter system and an electronic valve box and timers.
 The sky is the limit!!
 I like having my system attached to a hose bib.
 That way I can control the amount of water pressure using the bib.

 You want just enough water running through the pipes for it to get to the end and drip or ooze out of the pipe.
 If you have the water pressure up too high the water will spray out of the pipes with too much force.
 That will drill holes in the ground and possibly damage plants.
-Also too much pressure tends to mean the water will be coming out too fast and it will run off the beds instead of soaking into the soil.
+Also, too much pressure tends to mean the water will be coming out too fast and it will run off the beds instead of soaking into the soil.

 How much does it cost?